Tekken 5: Dark Resurrection: Reviews

 Critical response to Tekken: Dark Resurrection has been overall very positive.
 GamesRadar claims it to be the single best portable fighting game ever.

 The PlayStation 3 version was also well received.
 Critics praised the updated graphics and being able to play online, but criticized the lack of modes the PSP version featured and lag while playing online.

 The Academy of Interactive Arts & Sciences nominated Tekken: Dark Resurrection for "Fighting Game of the Year" at the 10th Annual Interactive Achievement Awards.

+As of July 2009, the PSP version has sold 2.2 million units, including 1 million sold in Europe.